W427697/Discord-/docs/api/parameters.md

 Default: `false`

-Setting this to `true` will prevent the [play function](../writing-stories/play-function.md) from failing and showing a warning when unhandled errors are thrown during rendering or playing.

 Unhandled errors might cause false positive assertions.
-They can be ignored by setting this parameter to `true`.
+Setting this to `true` will prevent the [play function](../writing-stories/play-function.md) from failing and showing a warning when unhandled errors are thrown during execution.

 ---